 It is important to know the difference between a service dog and an emotional support animal.
 Service animals have been trained to perform specific tasks and are allowed in most public places, whereas emotional support animals are not trained and can be any kind of animals including dogs, cats, birds, and even miniature horses.

-In Colorado, the Fair Housing Act and the Air Carriers Access Act cover emotional support animals as well as service animals.
-These laws help to protect emotional support animals and their owners in getting fair housing and access to air travel.
+In Colorado, the Fair Housing Act covers emotional support animals as well as service animals.
+This law helps to protect emotional support animals and their owners in getting fair housing.